 2).
 We can debate home defense weapon selection, but if you have non-combatants that you are responsible for such as children or elderly family members, you will need to grab them, carry them, or physically move them.
 In my opinion, this duty necessitates the use of the "one handed" gun over carbines and shotguns.
 And even if you are sufficiently strong to move through a house clearing and moving with a long gun in only one hand (you'd be surprised how many modern Americans cannot), you would still need to occasionally operate that light while conducting your duties.

 3).
 It is imperative to be able to turn the light on and off while your finger is on the trigger.
+When you point in on a threat area, you will be doing so with the finger touching (not pressing) the trigger.
 It is also imperative that the light is never in "constant on" unless you are working in conjunction with others.
 Absolutely required for fighting lights is a momentary on switch (not an constant on - constant off), and a remote switch that allows you to operate the light with the grip pressure of your shooting hand.

 In the low light/darkness application of the weapon light, we do the same thing.
 We limit "light time" to short bursts of light, only when we need to visually see into a dark pocket, and only for a brief flash.
 Minimal light use keeps you safe and alive.